verygreendinosaur/shoe-store-android-kotlin/README.md

 [DONE] Create buttons for creating a new login and logging in with an existing account [DONE] Clicking either button should navigate to the Welcome Screen.

-8. Create a new Welcome screen destination that includes:
+8. Create a new Welcome screen destination that includes: [DONE]

 [DONE] A new layout
 [DONE] At least 2 textviews and use any text you would like [DONE] A navigation button with actions to navigate to the instructions screen

-9. Create a new Instruction destination that includes:
+9. Create a new Instruction destination that includes: [DONE]

+[DONE] A new layout
+[DONE] At least 2 textviews with appropriate information [DONE] A navigation button with actions to navigate to the shoe list screen

+10. Create a class that extends ViewModel [DONE]

+[DONE] Use a LiveData field that returns the list of shoes

+11. Create a new Shoe List destination that includes: [DONE]

+[DONE] A new layout
+[DONE] A ScrollView
+[DONE] A LinearLayout inside the ScrollView for Shoe Items [DONE] A FloatingActionButton with an action to navigate to the shoe detail screen

+12. In MainActivity, setup the nav controller with the toolbar and an AppBarConfiguration [ ]
+13. In MainActivity, add a Logout menu to return to the login screen [ ]
+14. Create a new Shoe Detail destination that includes: [ ]

 [ ] A new layout
-[ ] At least 2 textviews with appropriate information
-[ ] A navigation button with actions to navigate to the shoe list screen
+[ ] A TextView label and EditView for the Shoe Name, Company, Shoe Size and Description [ ] A Cancel button with an action to navigate back to the shoe list screen [ ] A Save button with an action to navigate back to the shoe list screen and add a new Shoe to the Shoe View Model

-10. Create a class that extends ViewModel
+15. Make sure you can’t go back to onboarding screens In the Shoe List screen: [ ]

-[ ] Use a LiveData field that returns the list of shoes
+[ ] Use an Activity level ViewModel to hold a list of Shoes (use by activityViewModels) [ ] Observe the shoes variable from the ViewModel

-11. Create a new Shoe List destination that includes:
-[ ] A new layout
+[ ] Add a new layout item into the scrollview for each shoe.
-[ ] A ScrollView
-[ ] A LinearLayout inside the ScrollView for Shoe Items [ ] A FloatingActionButton with an action to navigate to the shoe detail screen